leobudima/elogii-blog/content/driving-more-sales-with-local-delivery.md

 But if you’re determined to offer free delivery to local customers, you have several options on the table:

-You can add the shipping cost to the retail price on your products.
-But this transfers the cost to the customer, and can make you less competitive.
+You can add the shipping cost to the retail price of your products.
+But this transfers the cost to the customer and can make you less competitive.

 You can add a minimum cart value.
 Shoppers can only qualify for free shipping if they spend enough money on your products.

-You can optimize your delivery operations using software.
+You can optimize your delivery operations using the software.
 Tools like [**delivery management platforms**](https://elogii.com/blog/delivery-management-platforms/) can help drive operational costs down.

-In doing so, you absorb the cost of delivery, but in return you’re far more competitive.
+In doing so, you absorb the cost of delivery, but in return, you’re far more competitive.
 And you can make up for the loss by driving more sales.

 But if you don’t want to deliver goods for free, you can charge customers for that service.